 Xero, QuickBooks, Stripe, PayPal

 Make a list.
-You’ll need every service that sends email as @yourdomain.com.
-If you’re not sure, don’t worry — DMARC reports will reveal them once you start monitoring.
+Write down every service that sends email as @yourdomain.com.
+Don’t worry if you miss some — DMARC reports will show you anything you’ve overlooked once you start monitoring.

 v=spf1 include:_spf.google.com include:sendgrid.net -all

-Enable DKIM for each email service.
-This is usually done in the service’s admin panel — they’ll give you a DNS record to publish.
-Check our DKIM setup guide for provider-specific instructions.
+DKIM adds a digital seal to your emails that proves they haven’t been tampered with and genuinely came from your domain.
+Enable DKIM for each of your email services — this is usually done in the service’s admin panel.
+They’ll give you a record to add to your domain’s settings (DNS).
+See our DKIM setup guide for provider-by-provider instructions.

 Step 4: Publish Your DMARC Record

 This is the main event.
+DMARC ties SPF and DKIM together and tells the world what to do when an email fails these checks.
 Use our DMARC Record Generator to create your record.
-For your initial deployment, use:
+For your first setup, start with:

 v=DMARC1; p=none; rua=mailto:your-selector@dmarccloud.com

-Add this as a TXT record in your DNS at _dmarc.yourdomain.com.
+Add this as a TXT record in your domain’s settings (DNS) at _dmarc.yourdomain.com.

-Within 24-48 hours of publishing your DMARC record, you’ll start receiving aggregate reports.
-These XML reports show:
+Within a day or two of publishing your DMARC record, you’ll start receiving reports.
+These reports show you:

-• Every IP address that sent email claiming to be your domain
+• Every server that sent email claiming to be from your domain

-• Whether each source passed or failed SPF and DKIM
+• Whether each sender passed or failed your SPF and DKIM checks

 ⚠️